hpacheco/juice-shop-demo/index.md

 <details>
 <summary>More info</summary>

 Explain how to use WebSpy (under `Developer Tools > Spy`) to monitor the requests made by the browser to the Juice Shop website.
+Argue why this is the modus-operandi of many hackers.
 Then show how to submit a zero-star review:

 1. Do a regular action: posting a new comment in the *Customer Feedback* page.